thlavlu/thlavlu.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Tousif Hasan Lavlu
+title: Md Tousif Hasan Lavlu

 # Username (this should match the folder name and the name on publications)
 authors:
-- "Tousif Hasan Lavlu"
+- "Md Tousif Hasan Lavlu"

 # Role/position
-role: Lecturer, University of Reading
+role: Lecturer, Department of CSE, Shanto-Mariam University of Creative Technology

 # Short bio (displayed in user profile at end of posts)
 bio: ""